LearnOnDemandSystems/docs/lod/activities.md

     - **New Script**: click to add an additional script to this Activity.
 The new script will be represented by a button, in a Task List.

-    >[knowledge] @lab Replacement Tokens can be used in Activity scripts, to replace data in the lab instructions that is not known at the time of authoring the lab instructions, by inserting a Replacement Token in the lab instructions where you want data to be replaced in the lab.
+    >[!knowledge] @lab Replacement Tokens can be used in Activity scripts, to replace data in the lab instructions that is not known at the time of authoring the lab instructions, by inserting a Replacement Token in the lab instructions where you want data to be replaced in the lab.

     The following two options are **only available if Display Scripts as Task list is checked**, and are located in the section for the script they belong to.
 This allows you to provide custom feedback on each Automated Activity.